MGEOS/MGEOS/README.md

 ## Hi there 👋

+PhD sudent at University of Freiburg

+## Publications

+**Gassilloud, M.**, Koch, B., & Göritz, A. (2025).
+Occlusion mapping reveals the impact of flight and sensing parameters on vertical forest structure exploration with cost-effective UAV based laser scanning.
+International Journal of Applied Earth Observation and Geoinformation, 139, 104493.

 <!--
 **MGEOS/MGEOS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.